3scale-labs/porta-dev-tools/porxy/README.md

 ## Run

 The instructions below will run:
-- [3scale/apisonator](https://github.com/3scale/apisonator) in a podman (listerner attending to port 3001 and worker)
+- [3scale/apisonator](https://github.com/3scale/apisonator) in a container (listerner attending to port 3001 and worker)
 - [3scale/porta](https://github.com/3scale/porta) Rails server in local environment (at port 3000)
 - [3scale/porta](https://github.com/3scale/porta) Sidekiq processes in local environment
-- Porxy in a podman (listening to port 3008)
+- Porxy in a container (listening to port 3008)
 - Staging [3scale/APIcast](https://github.com/3scale/APIcast) (listening to port 8080)

-### Run 3scale/apisonator in a podman
+### Run 3scale/apisonator in a container

 #### Listener
 ```